 Utilisation of data to understand coastal processes

+A contribution of £1,000 is available from SCOPAC towards research projects using Regional Coastal Monitoring Programme data.
 This SCOPAC initiative is to demonstrate the value of ongoing capture and use of freely available datasets from the Monitoring Programmes.

 The Southeast Regional Coastal Monitoring Programme was the first region to be set up in 2002 with the Southwest Regional Coastal Monitoring Programme following in 2006.
 Both are now providing datasets which reveal invaluable insight into decadal changes in coastal processes.